 Vegan-friendly sources of calcium

-Calcium-set tofu, calcium-fortified milk and yoghurt alternatives and bread fortified with extra calcium (such as Burgen Soya & Linseed) are particularly good sources of this nutrient.
+Calcium-set tofu, calcium-fortified milk and yoghurt alternatives and soya and linseed bread fortified with extra calcium are particularly good sources of this nutrient.
 For example, 400ml of calcium-fortified plant milk - just under two cups - provides roughly two thirds of an adult’s recommended daily intake of calcium, and 100g of calcium-set tofu (uncooked) can provide half of an adult's daily needs.
 Other good sources of calcium include kale, pak choi, okra, spring greens, dried figs, chia seeds and almonds.

 Need more information?
 Read our detailed PDF.